seunghan47/L-beauty/README.md

 - Customer recommendations for new products.
 - Responsive design for optimal viewing on various devices.
 - Integration with a MySQL database for data persistence.
-- Image fetching from Google to display product images.

 ## Technologies Used
 - **Frontend**: React